 3. Target UE positioning starts in EPS with steps 1-16 of deferred EPC-MT-LR procedure for Periodic and Triggered Location procedure in Figure 9.1.19.1-1 of TS 23.271 [4], with enhancement that EPC-(H)GMLC obtains LDR reference number and 5GC-(H)GMLC address from 5GC-(H)GMLC for the periodic or triggered location session.

 - If handover happens before step 9 in clause 9.1.19.1 of TS 23.271 [4], the UE has not received the LCS Periodic-Triggered Event Invoke message.
 After handover complete, the MME notifies EPC-GMLC.
 The EPS to 5GS handover notification also includes the AMF ID for the target UE.
-The EPC-GMLC sends the location request to 5GC-GMLC to trigger the deferred/periodic MT-LR in 5GS (i.e., steps 3-8 in clause 6.19.2-1 of are performed), and steps 2-5 are not performed;
+The EPC-GMLC sends the location request to 5GC-GMLC to trigger the deferred/periodic MT-LR in 5GS (i.e., steps 3-8 in clause 6.19.1.2 are performed with the difference that in step 6, the performed procedure is the steps 2-29 of Deferred 5GC-MT-LR procedure clause 6.3.1), and steps 4-7 are not performed;

 - If handover or UE movement with IDLE state happens after step 9 in clause 9.1.19.1, the UE has received the LCS Periodic-Triggered Event Invoke message.
 The following steps 4-7 are performed.